-For the purposes of the definition of enrolment for agencies such as Citizenship and Immigration Canada or Student Finance, a student’s full-time status is determined for each term.
+For the purposes of the definition of enrolment for agencies such as Citizenship and Immigration Canada or Student Aid Alberta, a student’s full-time status is determined for each term.
 Students registered in 60% or more credits of each program’s standard full load by term are considered full-time students.

-Learning support advisors may recommend that a student with a disability take a reduced course load, which, for funding purposes, equates to full-time student status.
+Learning support advisors may recommend that a student with a disability take a reduced course load, which, for funding purposes and for services available through the Student's Association, equates to full-time student status.

 For the purposes of Revenue Canada, full-time status is determined based on the number of hours of class attendance in a week.

 For purposes of enrolment reporting using the Alberta Advanced Education definition, a full-time student is defined as an active student taking at least 60% of the full load for the program during that academic year.
 The full load is defined as the number of credits required to complete the normal program of study for that year.